Emergency Dentistry Powell

 If you have a policy with one of the many dental insurance companies out there, you’ll be happy to learn that most offer coverage for emergency dentistry.
 Depending on your plan, you may receive one yearly emergency exam that is fully covered, but it’s best to check your policy first.

-You will find that most insurance companies will cover between 50-80% for minor or major restorative services (i.e., root canals, extractions, dental crowns, bridgework), but you’ll need to verify with your insurer how much you can expect to pay out of pocket for the services you receive.
-Your yearly maximum will be considered, which can change the amount you will be responsible for paying.
-Should you need assistance in navigating this part of the process, the team at Powell Dental Group is here to help.
+You will find that most insurance companies will cover between 50% and 80% for minor or major restorative services (root canals, extractions, etc.), but you’ll need to verify with your insurer how much you can expect to pay out of pocket for the services you receive.
+Should you need assistance in navigating this part of the process, our team is here to help!

 Other Options for Making Dental Emergencies Affordable